 … Powering designers and developers since 1998.

 Media Temple focuses on providing web hosting for web designers and developers, digital entrepreneurs and innovators, providing well over a hundred thousand users with reliable, high-performance, scalable servers at a competitive price.
 With a staff of over 250 administrators, engineers and technicians providing 24/7 access to top-notch support services, Liquid Web not only offers VPS hosting second to none, but they’ve also been repeatedly recognized as one of the fastest growing companies in North America, powering some extremely well-known brands including Starbucks, Adidas, Samsung and Toyota.

 - VPS WordPress hosting from $25/month.

 … Great value-for-money WordPress hosting laden with extras!

 SiteGround pride themselves on being at the forefront of technology.
-An officially WordPress-approved web hosting company, they constantly update their servers and software to the latest models/versions for added reliability, speed, and security – plus they also offer free daily backups, free setup and site transfer, a free domain name, one-click installs, a 30-day money back guarantee and some of the most easily accessible technical support in the industry including 24/7 help via both telephone and instant-chat services.
+An officially WordPress-approved web hosting company, they constantly update their servers and software to the latest models/versions for added reliability, speed, and security – plus they also offer free daily backups, free setup and site transfer, a free domain name, one-click installs, multiple data centers, a 30-day money back guarantee and some of the most easily accessible technical support in the industry, including 24/7 help via both telephone and instant-chat services.
 If you’re looking for shared hosting packed with extras, SiteGround may well have the offering you’re after!